nplan/gym-line-follower/README.md

  If the episode finishes before the track is complete, a reward of -100 is given.

  ### LineFollowerCamera-v0
- Same as *LineFollower-v0* except observation is returned as a RGB image array shape (240, 320, 3) type uint8.
+ Same as *LineFollower-v0* except observation is rendered image from front facing camera, returned as an RGB image array shape (240, 320, 3), type uint8.

  ## Customized environments